nuodb/nuodb-ce-operator/README.md

 Node Labeling
 -------------
-Before running the NuoDB Community Edition (CE) persistent storage template, you must first label the nodes you want to run NuoDB pods.
+Before deploying any Kubernetes Custom Resource for NuoDB Community Edition (CE) that requires persistent storage, you must first label the nodes you want to run NuoDB pods.

 The first label, "nuodb.com/zone", constrains on which nodes NuoDB pods are permitted to run.
 For example: